 Caring for your aloe vera plant is not difficult.
 There are, however, a few considerations to keep in mind:

-- Aloe does not need to be fertilized.
-If you want to, or think it needs a little extra food, use a phosphorus-heavy, water-based fertilizer at half-strength.
+- Aloe does not need fertilizer but can be given a phosphorus-heavy, water-based fertilizer at half-strength.

 - If the leaves become thin and curled, it needs more water.